nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 In this challenge you will check the view from each type of AKS component.
 ### AKS Node view

 Node inherits Azure DNS for resolution.
 Create shell connection to one of the nodes using the commands below.

-Replace with your own AKS node names.
+Remember to replace the ```kubectl debug node``` command with your own node names as retrieved by ```kubectl get nodes``` below.

 For further instructions on this process or to learn more see [Connect to AKS cluster nodes for maintenance or troubleshooting](https://docs.microsoft.com/en-us/azure/aks/node-access)

 ```
 shaun@Azure:~/azure-cross-solution-network-architectures/aks/yaml/colors-ns$ kubectl get nodes